houndhunger/Rushcliffe-Country-Park/README.md

 The information content is taken from Ruscliffe Borough Council website and restructured where needed.

 ## Future features
-- Cntact form will be upgraded to send an informative copy of the user's submission.
+- Cotact form will be upgraded to send an informative copy of the user's submission.
 - The gallery modal will be upgraded to include control arrows for browsing through enlarged images directly.

 ## Typography and color scheme